Get the inside scoop on what our locals love to help you plan your next trip.

 Logan Walden's ethereal style creates a sense of wonder, making his vibrant work hard to miss along the streets of Hamilton.
 Since returning to Downtown Hamilton, Logan has helped lead numerous public art projects in the community, including murals and live art performances.
 Radiating off the building at 802 Heaton St. are Logan's RoBros— two larger-than-life robot brothers amidst a vibrant pink sky, part of the StreetSpark mural program.
 Logan says he hopes the RoBros will remind people to have fun, relax and be playful.
 For Logan, this means grabbing a DORA beverage and walking around Marcum Park, taking a hike along the Great Miami River, or collaborating with other local artists to bring more lively art to Hamilton.

 Dilli & Radikha Acharya | Namaste Curry House

 Dilli and Radikha Acharya are the owners of Namaste Curry House in Fairfield.

 Dilli and Radikha Acharya pour their hearts into Namaste Curry House, bringing the flavors of Nepal to Butler County.
 Made with love, their savory dishes explore traditional Indian flavors, made with similar spices but in a different style.
 They encourage customers to ask questions about the menu and are always happy to offer recommendations, like starting off with their Momo— a dish unique to Nepal.
 Located in the heart of Fairfield, the restaurant is surrounded by other unique and diverse flavors from around the world.
-Their neighbor, Panaderia La Mexicana, serve a variety of Mexican baked goods, and just down the street, Sawasdee Thai Cuisine serves authentic specialties.
-If you're looking for a taste of something new, Dilli and Radikha welcome you to explore Fairfield.
+Their neighbor, Panaderia La Mexicana, serve a variety of Mexican baked goods which are a must-try!

 Stella Beerman | Miami University